Durenlab/LINGER/docs/downstream.md

 For this analysis, we first detect key TF-TG subnetworks (modules) from the cell population TF–TG trans-regulation.
 Then, we identify the differential regulatory modules differentially expressed from the case and control groups.
 ### Detect Module
 #### Input
-- pseudobulk gene expression [TG_pseudobulk],
+- pseudobulk gene expression: [TG_pseudobulk],
-- metadata including case and control['group'], and cell type annotation['celltype'] [metadata],
+- metadata including case and control in column 'group' and cell type annotation in column 'celltype': [metadata],
 - LINGER outdir including a trans-regulatory network, 'cell_population_trans_regulatory.txt',
-- GWAS data, which is not necessary.
+- GWAS data file, which is not necessary.

 This is an example of the input.
 ```python